Ali Curung: Notable people

 In 1970, Teddy Plummer (Warumungu), a foundation member of the Warrabri Cooperative, a member of the Warrabri Field Council, and later a president of Ali Curung Council, was awarded a British Empire Medal for services to the community.
 A road in Ali Curung is named Plummer Crescent in his honour.
 Other past presidents of the Ali Curung Council, after whom streets in Ali Curung are named, include Billy Foster (Warumungu), Jack Jackson (Warlpiri) and Jimmy Newcastle (Warlmanpa/ Mudburra).
 Roads are also named after George Brown (Warumungu/Warlpiri), the first Aboriginal police aide in Ali Curung; Tommy and Charlie Driver (Warlpiri), who were influential in the establishment of Warrabri; and Pete Peterson (Alyawarr), who helped keep harmony in Warrabri.
 Country musician Gus Williams, from Ntaria, lived in Warrabri from 1976 to the early 1980s.
-Long Pwerle, land rights activist and chairman of the Central Land Council from 1988-1992, died at his home in Ali Curung in 1992.
+Long Pwerle, land rights activist and chairman of the Central Land Council from 1988 to 1992, died at his home in Ali Curung in 1992.

 In Daughters of the Dreaming, anthropologist Diane Bell wrote about many senior women in Ali Curung in the late 1970s who had knowledge and authority in ritual, kinship, ancestral landscapes and natural resources, referring to them by skin names rather than personal names.